 Marketing your business online is becoming more and more important in this current business climate.
 With brick and mortar shops closing due to the pandemic it can be a scary time for many of us.
 However, we’re also seeing e-commerce and online businesses thrive right now!
 Why?
-An online business can continue to operate, even during a pandemic, and it’s more important than ever to position your business in this way.
+An online business can continue to operate, even during a pandemic, and it’s more important than ever to position your business in this way – and one way you can get your brand online and make sales is through Pinterest marketing and great Pinterest pins.

 Pinterest is a visual marketing platform that relies heavily on high-quality graphics and keyword-rich content.
 I’m not going to go into detail about every aspect of Pinterest marketing here (I cover that in other posts), but instead want to help you with the visual content part – making captivating pin designs that users want to click!